William T. Young, Jr.Committees:Public Service Since: June, 1989

 Young has a BA degree from the University of SC and an M.Ed degree in administration and supervision from the Citadel.
 He is also a graduate of the SC Municipal Association's Institute of Government and the Advanced Institute.
 Mayor Young is a Riley Fellow having completed the Diversity Leaders Initiative, a program of the Riley Institute at Furman University.

-Mayor Young was elected, and currently serves as president of the South Carolina Municipal Association which represents all 270 of South Carolina’s cities and towns.
+Mayor Young was elected and served as president of the South Carolina Municipal Association which represents all 270 of South Carolina’s cities and towns in 2015 and 2016.

 Young retired from teaching in 2005 and has worked in real estate sales since that time.
 He is a member of Bethel Presbyterian Church where he is an ordained Elder.
 His wife Janice is a retired early childhood teacher.
 They have four children and five grandchildren.